 Brands have historically stayed away from engaging with world affairs, however, Gen Y wants to know about their brand’s thought on a subject, and the brand’s voice on issues that are happening.

 Agencies need to be closely connected to the ground and analyze global trends and how they can help their brand.
-Pampers’ recent campaign with John Legend and Adam Levine is a great case study in breaking gender stereotypes with regard to child rearing.
-Big Basket’s strategy of using Bollywood star, Shah Rukh Khan, as someone who buys grocery and knows about grocery is a great change in demonstrating the brand’s thought process on gender.
+Pampers’ recent campaign with John Legend and Adam Levine is a great case study in breaking gender stereotypes with regard to child-rearing.
+Big Basket’s strategy of using Bollywood star, Shah Rukh Khan, as someone who buys groceries and knows about grocery is a great change in demonstrating the brand’s thought process on gender.

 Creative Agencies need to overhaul their thought processes.
 They not only need to invest in smarter, talented, and creative personnel but also hold sessions for their workforce which will help them stay updated with the latest in the world.

 Many agencies work according to the brief given to them by the client.
 This involves working monotonously fulfilling the client’s request, whether it be in terms of campaigns, social media strategies, or even websites.
 This reduces risks, and affords lesser chances of ‘screwing up’.